Degree Project in Biology

 - MyCareer listings

 The supervisor is responsible for the theoretical and practical supervision during the entire degree project.
 The supervisor should hold a doctorate within the relevant subject.
 There are often others, e.g., PhD-students that help you during your degree project, however, there is only one official supervisor.

 If the project and supervisor are tied to a work place other than Stockholm University, e.g., an authority, company or a university abroad, it counts as an external degree project.
 More information about external degree projects to come.
 Until then you can contact the study counsellor (see contact below) for more information.

 Some projects require data collection abroad.
 In this case you should talk to your supervisor and BIG early on to make necessary arrangements to ensure that you are insured during the time abroad.

 Within some projects it is possible to do a Minor Field Study (MFS), that is, a field study in a developing country financed by a Sida stipend.
-If you have questions concerning doing an MFS please contact the coordinator for Minor Field Studies, Michael Tedengren.

 After the course

 A completed degree project is a requirement for the Master's degree, 30 ECTS credits is enough to qualify for a Master's degree in Biology.
 At most you can include 60 ECTS credits of degree projects in your degree.